data-integrations/wrangler/README.md

 Apache, Apache HBase, and HBase are trademarks of The Apache Software Foundation.
 Used with permission.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.

+## Enhancements for Byte Size and Time Duration Parsing

+### Task 1: Grammar Modification
+- **What I Did**: I added new rules to the grammar file `Directives.g4` to recognize byte sizes and time durations like "10KB" or "150ms".
+- **Why I Did It**: This makes it easier to work with these units in recipes, so users don't have to manually convert them.

+### Task 2: API Updates
+- **What I Did**: I created two new Java classes, `ByteSize` and `TimeDuration`, in the `wrangler-api` module.
+- **Why I Did It**: These classes help in parsing strings like "10KB" and "5s" and convert them into numbers that the program can easily use.

+### Task 3: Core Parser Updates
+- **What I Did**: I updated the `RecipeVisitor.java` file to include methods that understand the new byte size and time duration tokens.
+- **Why I Did It**: This ensures that when the program reads a recipe, it knows how to handle these new types of data.

+### Task 4: New Directive Implementation
+- **What I Did**: I implemented a new directive called `AggregateDirective` that can sum up byte sizes and time durations.
+- **Why I Did It**: This directive allows users to easily calculate totals or averages of data sizes and times, which is useful for data analysis.

+### Task 5: Testing
+- **What I Did**: I wrote tests for the new classes and directive to make sure everything works as expected.
+- **Why I Did It**: Testing is important to catch any errors and ensure the program behaves correctly.

+### Using AI
+- **How I Used AI**: I used AI to help me understand the task requirements and guide me through the coding process.
+- **Prompts I Used**: I asked for help with understanding how to modify grammar files, how to implement new Java classes, and how to write effective tests.